The airport of choice for north London

-Now, it’s the UK’s fifth largest airport by passenger numbers, and one of the fastest growing, with the number of passengers using the airport increasing by 44 per cent from 2013-16.
+Now it’s the UK’s fifth largest airport by passenger numbers, and one of the fastest growing, with the number of passengers using the airport increasing by 44 per cent from 2013-16.

-It offers a wide range of destinations for both the leisure and business traveller, through a number of airline operators, including easyJet, Wizz Air, Ryanair, Monarch and Thomson.
+LTN offers a wide and expanding range of destinations for both the leisure and business traveller, through a number of airline operators including easyJet, Wizz Air, Ryanair, Monarch and Thomson.

 It is also the UK’s leading airport for business aviation.

-LTN makes a significant contribution to the regional economy, creating jobs and business opportunities not just in Luton, but across the surrounding area and beyond.
+It makes a significant contribution to the regional economy, creating jobs and business opportunities not just in Luton but across the surrounding area and beyond.

 To read more about the contribution LTN makes to the local, regional and national economy, please download the 2015 Oxford Economics report on the economic impact of London Luton Airport (PDF).